VPN

 This can be a device connected to the internet at home, or a wireless network at your present location.
 This connection will dictate the speed and performance of a remote connection to the campus.
 If you have poor service, then you can expect slow performance.

-Log in to IUware with your IU credentials and then enter "Ivanti Secure Access SSL VPN" into the search bar.
-Select "Ivanti Secure Access Client (Replacing Pulse Secure) (Windows, Mac, Linux)."
+Log in to IUware with your IU credentials and then enter "Cisco Secure Client" into the search bar.
+Select "Cisco Secure Client."

 Select the appropriate version of the software for the device you are using.
 The installation software will download to your device.
 Then, locate the software (look in the downloads folder) and install it.